GraphtyLove/WireHack-1-Handly/README.md

 # WireHack-Medical-Project

-Project for the WireHack 2019
+Project for the WireHack 2019.
+First price and price of the better presentation.

 ## What?
 An app that allow hard to heard and muted people to communicate with others without force them to learn sygn's language.